Atomic Dog: Critical reception

-The song's music video was nominated two Billboard Video Music Awards, one for best special effects, and another for best art direction.
-However, the video lost to Billy Joel's "Pressure" and Herbie Hancock's "Rockit" respectively.
+"Atomic Dog" became the P-Funk collective's last single to reach #1 on the U.S. R&B chart, displacing Michael Jackson's "Billie Jean."
+It is regarded a classic in black popular music.
+The song's music video was nominated for two Billboard Video Music Awards, one for best special effects, and another for best art direction.
+However, the video lost to Billy Joel's "Pressure" and Herbie Hancock's "Rockit", respectively.